 The AAVSO largely automated chart production in the 21st century.
 Observers now download custom made charts with characteristics chosen to match their instrumentation and preferences from VSP, the Variable Star Plotter.

 This has eliminated the need for teams of workers creating multiple ‘paper’ charts of various field sizes, magnitude limits and field rotation.
 But it has not completely automated the process.
 Volunteers using a specific set of criteria still select the comparison star sequences used on all VSP charts.
 This work will continue indefinitely into the future.
 Would you like to help?
-Contact the chart team leader, Mike Simonsen.
+Contact the Sequence Team leader, Tom Bretl.

 If you can write engaging, scientifically accurate articles about stellar astronomy, variable stars, observing or the AAVSO, you can contribute to any number of AAVSO publications and web pages.
 We have a quarterly newsletter and annual report, a blog on the main website, blogs on the section web pages, a Facebook page, and a whole series of Variable Star of the Season pieces that you can help make interesting, entertaining and educational.
 Contact us to find out more.